They can't compete: Bulldog rates Blacko's album over Shatta & Sark's albums

-Black Sherif: Bulldog Predicts 'The Villian I Never Was' Will Outperform Shatta Wale and Sarkodie's Albums
+Black Sherif: Bulldog Predicts 'The Villain I Never Was' Will Outperform Shatta Wale and Sarkodie's Albums

-- Black Sherif broke the internet with the release of his debut album 'The Villian I Never Was' on Thursday, 6 October 2022
+- Black Sherif broke the internet with the release of his debut album 'The Villain I Never Was' on Thursday, 6 October 2022

 - Less than 24 hours after its release, the 14-track album has already set and broken records on music streaming sites